 "Members-in-Training" are ARVO Members who are students and/or trainees in the early stages of their career.
 Membership dues are significantly lowered for this class of members.

-At-Large MIT Board of Trustee member
+At-Large MIT Board of Trustees member

 In 2011, the ARVO Board of Trustees added a new seat to represent and communicate the needs of ARVO's student member community.
-An ex officio non-voting position, the At-large Members-in-Training Trustee position is a two-year term that begins with the Fall Board of Trustees Meeting.
+An ex officio non-voting position, the At-Large Members-in-Training Trustee position is a two-year term that begins with the Fall Board of Trustees Meeting.